ocaml-templates/spin-reason-js/template/CONTRIBUTING.md

 ```
 {%- endif %}

-### Running the app
+### Running Binary

-Building the project with `make build` will generate a file `main.js` that will inject our application in the `#root` element of `index.html`.

-To run the application, we install `serve` as a dev dependencies.
-You can run a web server with the content of `asset/` with:
+After building the project, you can run the main binary that is produced.

 {% if package_manager == 'Esy' -%}
 ```bash